Rajan0408/SkyQuest1/README.md

 ```

 This output CSV contains one row per company with all extracted fields (company profile, funding, people, technology, and news information).

+Note: The archive/ folder contains country-wise and stock-exchange scraping scripts used during early dataset collection.
+These scripts are not part of the main Crunchbase scraper but are preserved for reference and reuse.
+See archive/ARCHIVE README.md for details.